What is SEO Content Score?

 Topical authority

 Well-structured, interlinked content builds topical authority in Google's eyes.
-A cluster of optimised articles on related topics signals expertise, making every page in the cluster rank higher than it would alone.
+A cluster of optimized articles on related topics signals expertise, making every page in the cluster rank higher than it would alone.

 Conversion from search